The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/restore-player-shield-instantly.md

 ### Implementation

-To use this method, you must declare and apply a trait set:
+To use this method, you must declare, apply and remove a trait set:

 * Use the `Declare Trait Set` node to create a set containing the shield recharge trait.
-* Use the `Apply Trait Set` node (or its variants) to apply the set to a player.
+* Use the `Apply Player Trait Set` node (or its variants) to apply the set to a player.
+* Use the `Remove Player Trait Set` node to remove the trait once the regeneration has finished.

 ### Configuration